kashishahuja2002/kashishahuja2002/README.md

 <img width="30%" align="right" alt="Kashish Ahuja" src="https://user-images.githubusercontent.com/55057608/196962872-09ab0293-7565-4ffa-9725-d1cb70a7ea5a.jpeg" />

-- **Academics:** Pursuing Integrated M.Tech (IT) from IIPS, DAVV, Indore. <br/>
+- **Academics:** Software Engineer with an M.Tech (IT) degree from IIPS, DAVV, Indore. <br/>
-CGPA: 9.22 🎓
+CGPA: 9.23 🎓

 - **Tech Interests:** Passionate front-end developer. <br/>
-I have also worked as a student volunteer in various communities. <br/>
+I have also worked as a student volunteer in various communities.
-Currently learning MERN stack and DSA.

-- **Work Experience:** Currently working at Google as a Software Engineering Intern. <br/>
+- **Work Experience:** Currently working at ServiceNow as a Software Engineering Intern. <br/>
-Previously worked in Brain Inventory, Walkover Web Solutions, and FreeLancer IT Services. <br/>
+Previously worked in ServiceNow, Google, Brain Inventory, Walkover Web Solutions, and FreeLancer IT Services. <br/>
 I was also selected for the SWE internship '23 at Microsoft.

 - **Volunteering:** Mentored in GWoC'21 and HackerRam and was selected as the top mentor in GWOC. <br/>